mohd-muzamil/changeMyPet/README.md

 # Contact

-Please feel free to leave suggestions or comments to (aman.jaiswal@dal.ca).
+Please feel free to leave suggestions or comments to (mohamed.muzamilh@dal.ca).